LaCodon/continuously_diary_recorder/README.md

 ## Run the bot

 The easiest way to run the bot is by executing ```./run.sh``` in the root folder.
 It will set some env vars for you.
 Make sure to adapt the run script according to your needs.

+After the first start you have to train the NLU once via the Botpress GUI (default on localhost:4000).
+Goto NLU > Sync Model